Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 - They use their strong paws for climbing, while their sharp claws provide them a strong grip on the tree.

-- To climb down from a tree, they descend with head-first position.
+- To climb down from a tree, they descend in head-first position.

 - Climbing ability is one of the special adaptations of the black panthers, as some of their prey inhabit the canopy layer of the forest.